julzaza/wildwitchherbs/_posts/2025-12-04-evergreens-witchcraft.md

     answer: "See our related posts: Winter Solstice Witchcraft (/winter-solstice-witchcraft/), Solstice Spirits & the Wild Hunt (/solstice-spirits-wild-hunt/), Twelve Nights Witchcraft (/twelve-nights-witchcraft/), Solstice Dreaming: Mugwort & Wormwood (/solstice-dreaming-mugwort-wormwood/), and Midwinter Kitchen Witchcraft (/midwinter-kitchen-witchcraft/)."
 ---

-# How Witches Used Evergreen Trees Before Christmas Existed

 Modern people tend to imagine the evergreen tree as the Christmas tree—domestic, decorated, and wrapped in lights.
 But the evergreen was revered long before Christianity touched Europe.
 It was **the witch’s winter tree**, a symbol of defiance against death, a living spine of green standing in a world of white bone and silence.

 For deeper context on how witches saw midwinter, see